katzurki/Telegram-empowerifier/README.md

 <h3><b>Usage</h3></b>

+On Telegram, message @JsonDumpBot and find out your chat.id; add it to the script.

-./tdcli-1222 -s script.lua
+<pre>./tdcli-1222 -s script.lua</pre>

+(You will need to fully authorize yourself the first time.)

-Binary included for build compatibility reasons only, please get a binary you trust.
+Binary tdcli-1222 included for build compatibility reasons only, please get a binary you trust.